Thomas M. Suehs, Principal

 Cell: (512) 431-7553

-Thomas M. Suehs was appointed Texas Health and Human Services executive commissioner on September 1, 2009, by Governor Rick Perry.
+Thomas M. Suehs has over 40 years’ experience in health care and human services public policy.
+Mr. Suehs experiences encompassed a sound mix of both Public and Private sector.
+Public sector- Mr. Suehs was appointed Texas Health and Human Services Executive Commissioner on September 1, 2009, by Governor Rick Perry.
 Mr. Suehs served in this capacity until he retired from State government service on August 31, 2012.
-As head of the Texas Health and Human Services Commission, Suehs provided leadership and strategic direction to the health and human services system in Texas.
-The executive commissioner oversees the operations of the five health and human services agencies, including more than 57,000 employees and combined annual budgets of $30 billion, serving more than 3.8 million Texans.
+As chief executive of the Texas Health and Human Services agencies, Mr. Suehs provided leadership and strategic direction to the health and human services system in Texas.
+The Executive Commissioner oversees the operations of the five health and human services agencies, including more than 57,000 employees and combined annual budgets of $30 billion, serving more than 3.8 million Texans.

-Mr. Suehs offers a unique mix of private and public sector experience in health and human services management, finance, and public policy.
+This unique mix of private, public sector and international aid experience in health and human services management, finance, and public policy offers a unique perspective.

-Suehs has a master’s degree in business administration from the University of Texas and a bachelor’s degree from Texas State University.
+Mr. Suehs has a master’s degree in Business Administration from the University of Texas and a Bachelor’s degree from Texas State University.

 Texas Health Care Association – “Better Life Award” recognition for improving services to the Citizens of the state who are aged and disabled.